Select Page

 Not all network paths are created equal.
 More and more research shows that the shorter paths in the network are more important.
 Noah Friedkin, Ron Burt and other researchers have shown that networks have horizons over which we cannot see, nor influence.

-They propose that the key paths in networks are 1 and 2 steps and on rare occasions, three steps.
 The “small world” in which we live is not one of “six degrees of separation” but of direct and indirect connections < 3 steps away.

 Therefore, it is important to know: who is in your network neighborhood?
-Who are you aware of, and who can you reach?

 In the network above, who is the only person that can reach everyone else in two steps or less?